jbukoski/PotentialNaturalRegeneration/README.md

 ### About layers
 The only datasets I think would be useful to run as focal datasets are:

-(1) Cropland and pasture at 329 m resolution with a 2 km buffer to calculation proportion of cropland.
+1. Cropland and pasture at 329 m resolution with a 2 km buffer to calculation proportion of cropland.

-Note that if we use a 1 km buffer, that is only 29 cells falling within the window.
+**Note that if we use a 1 km buffer, that is only 29 cells falling within the window.
 The problem with that is that there are then only 29 unique values possible in the response variable, which makes it more similar to a categorical variable in the context of random forest modelling.
 A 2km buffer would have 113 cells so 113 possible values, so that makes it more like a continuous variable.
-As a general rule of thumb, it might be best to avoid using a buffer size that results in less than 50 cells (and preferably more like 100) in the window to avoid the limited unique value problem.
+As a general rule of thumb, it might be best to avoid using a buffer size that results in less than 50 cells (and preferably more like 100) in the window to avoid the limited unique value problem.**

-(2) Cropland at 30 m resolution with a 2 km buffer
+1. Cropland at 30 m resolution with a 2 km buffer

-(3) Gross deforestation at 30 m resolutions with a 2 km buffer
+1. Gross deforestation at 30 m resolutions with a 2 km buffer

-(4) Human population at 250 m resolution with a 2 km buffer
+1. Human population at 250 m resolution with a 2 km buffer

-Assuming that the resolutions of these two datasets:
-Strictly Protected Area
+1. Strictly Protected Area at 1 km with a :black_square_button: km buffer
-Sustainable Protected Area
-are actually 111.3 m, not 111.3 km (is that a typo?), then:

-(5) Strictly Protected Area at 111.3 m with a 2 km buffer (6) Sustainable Protected Area at 111.3 m with a 2 km buffer
+1. Sustainable Protected Area at 1 km with a :black_square_button: km buffer

-I note those two variables could be added together in R to obtain total protected area, so no need to calculate that as part of the geoprocessing.
+**I note those two variables could be added together in R to obtain total protected area, so no need to calculate that as part of the geoprocessing.**
+:question: **I dind't understand the sentence above.**

-(7) Urban area at 300 m reslution with a 2 km buffer
+1. Urban area at 300 m reslution with a 2 km buffer

-(8) Forest cover (one date near the beginning of the time series) at a 30m resolution with a 500 m, 1 km and 2 km buffer.
-Note that Forest cover is one of the few variables where we need to explore multiple radii.
-I see there are several forest cover datasets at 30 m so we may need to discuss which one to use.
+1. Forest cover (one date near the beginning of the time series) at a 30m resolution with a 500 m, 1 km and 2 km buffer.
+**Note that Forest cover is one of the few variables where we need to explore multiple radii.
+I see there are several forest cover datasets at 30 m so we may need to discuss which one to use.**

-Elevation: I don't think we need a focal window, just use the pixel value.

-(9) Slope at 30m resolution with a 500 m buffer?
+1. :black_square_button: Slope at 30m resolution with a 500 m buffer

-I think all the rest of the variables we could process as pixel data (no focal windows).
-What do you think?

-1.1.
-Buffers.
-I have changed all buffers to 2 km.
-For forest data we will do it buffers for 500m, 1 km and 2 km.
-I removed buffer needs for data with coarse resolution, for example 10 km.
-Slope I did not include a buffer because we want the information at the point with natural regeneration or without natural regeneration, so we need the data at the point only.
-This was my thinking to tell which variables we need buffer or not.

-1.2.
-Red color.
-I used to show lkayers taht we should not use because we have it in a better resolution.

-1.3.
-Orange color.
-I used to show layers taht we may want to produce using differnet years or range of years.

-1.4.
-Yellow color.
-I used to include variables that we will need build distance layers.
-For example distance to forest.
-I included it only.
-Which are the others I should include (Hawthorne): distance to rivers, roads, urban areas, forestry and natural regeneration?

-1.5.
-Protected areas.
-I think it is in metter and not km as I wrote.
-I changed to metters - Pablo, can you check it please.
-* **These can just be binary rasters** if that is easiest.
+**Some othr points**
-* Try to build agriculture, pasturelands, road, urban areas, forest (natural regeneration and etc) at the lowest resolution to build it.
+* :question: Try to build agriculture, pasturelands, road, urban areas, forest (natural regeneration and etc) at the lowest resolution to build it.
 * To use the same map from the global prioritization (Bernardo's paper).
 * Check if we could use data from this new paper in Science.
 * :black_square_button: the scale of the focal window size: it will be somewhere in the 0.5-2km radius range (yet to be determined exactly).

+I think all the rest of the variables we could process as pixel data (no focal windows).
+What do you think?

 #### Points-based:
 * the identify of the country/territory within which the pixel falls [GADM](https://gadm.org/data.html)